STROKE DISABILITY BENEFITS

 TREATMENT FOR ISCHEMIC STROKE

-• Emergency IV medication.
-Drugs that can break up a clot have to be given within 4.5 hours from when your stroke symptoms first start.
+- Emergency IV medication.
+Drugs that can break up a clot have to be given to you within 4.5 hours after your first stroke symptoms.
 The sooner these drugs are given, the better.
-Quick treatment improves your chance of survival and also reduces complications.
-An IV injection of recombinant tissue plasminogen activator (tPA) — also called Activase — is the standard treatment for ischemic stroke.
-An injection of this is given through a vein in the arm.
+Quick treatment improves your chance of survival.
+An IV injection of Activase is the standard treatment for ischemic stroke.
+An injection of the medication is given to you in a vein in your arm.
 This drug restores blood flow by dissolving the blood clot causing your stroke.
-By quickly removing the cause of the stroke, it may help people recover more fully from a stroke.
+By quickly removing the cause of the stroke, it may help you recover more fully.

-• Removing the clot with a stent retriever.
-Doctors can use a stent retriever to directly remove the clot from the blocked blood vessel in your brain.
+- Removing the clot with a stent retriever.
+Doctors can use this tool to directly remove the clot from the blocked blood vessel in your brain.
 This procedure is helpful for people with large clots that can’t be completely dissolved with drugs.

 TREATMENT FOR HEMORRHAGIC STROKE

-Treatment of hemorrhagic stroke focuses on controlling the bleeding and reducing pressure in your brain.
+Treatment of hemorrhagic stroke focuses on control of bleeding and reducing pressure in your brain.
 This treatment is emergency treatment and includes:

-• Emergency measures.
-If you are taking blood-thinning medications to prevent blood clots, you may be given drugs or transfusions of blood to counteract the blood thinner.
-You may also be given drugs to lower the intracranial pressure in your brain.
+- Emergency measures.
+If you are taking blood thinning medications to prevent blood clots, then you may be given drugs or transfusions of blood to counteract the blood thinner.
+You may also be given drugs to lower the pressure in your brain.
 Likewise, you may be given drugs to lower your blood pressure, prevent seizures and to prevent blood vessel spasms.

-• Surgery.
-If you have a large area of bleeding, your doctor may perform surgery to remove the blood and relieve pressure on your brain.
-Surgery may also be used to repair blood vessel problems associated with hemorrhagic strokes.
-Likewise, a surgeon may place a small clamp at the base of the aneurysm to stop blood flow to it.
-The clamp keeps the aneurysm from bursting and from bleeding again.
+- Surgery.
+If you have a large area of bleeding, then your doctor may perform surgery to remove the blood and relieve pressure on your brain.
+Surgery may also repair blood vessel problems associated with hemorrhagic strokes.
+Likewise, a surgeon may place a small clamp at the base of the aneurysm to stop blood flow.
+The clamp keeps the aneurysm from bleeding again.

 OTHER PROCEDURES BESIDES SURGERY